wcko87/beatoraja-english-guide/Home.md

 - [Random and Gauge Settings](Configuration#random-and-gauge-settings)

 If your scores suddenly vanished, it may simply because you switched between [LN, CN and HCN modes](Configuration#ln-cn-and-hcn-mode).
 Scores are saved separately between the modes, for charts that have at least one long note in them.

+### I connected my controller but my turntable does not work!

+You probably did not bind the controller in the key config.
+Even the turntable needs to be assigned to F-SCR and R-SCR in the key config for it to work.
+Press 6 on the keyboard to open the key config in game.

+If that was not the reason, there are a few other possible causes:
+- If you have multiple controllers connected, make sure the correct controller device is selected in the key config.
+Press 2 on the keyboard in the key config menu to change the controller selection.
+- Take note that the key config is set separately for each key mode.
+Notably, 5Keys and 7Keys have separate key configs.
+Press the left/right arrow keys on the key config menu to switch key mode.
+- If the controller only does not work in the music select menu, this may be because you have the wrong "Music Select" setting in the key config menu.
+Press 1 on the keyboard to switch the "Music Select" setting.
+"2dx sp" means the 7Keys key config is used for music select.
+"2dx dp" means the 14Keys key config is used, and "popn" means the 9Keys key config is used.
+- If the turntable is behaving wierdly, this may be due to analog scratch being set incorrectly.
+See: [Analog Scratch](Configuration#analog-scratch)